andrewmalta13/common-faucet/README.md

 //use our faucet endpoint for now http://blockai-faucet.herokuapp.com/ faucet.Get({
   faucetURL: (the url to a faucet endpoint),
-  address: (the address you want the faucet to send to),
+  address: (the address you want the faucet to send to) }, callback);
-  inBrowser: (true if the call is from in a browser application) }, callback);

 //note this function requires a good amount of requests (or a batch request) to work.